UCL-ARC/museum_of_dreams/README.md

 After this, move on to the deploy step (skip build) and choose deploy and select the EBS environment you created.
 This will automatically pull in changes to the branch you select and deploy them to the environment.

+_**NB**_

+If you have more than one environment (one for prod, one for staging for eg.), you should have separate pipelines for each.
+The current CodePipelines pull from `main` for production and `development` for staging.

 ## Logging into the Admin

-Once you've set everything up, check you can access the website at the domain you set (or through the EBS console: `Go to environment`).
+Once you've set everything up, check you can access the website at the domain you set (or through the EBS console: `Go to environment` button).
 If this seems to be in order, go to the EC2 console and find the associated instance for your EBS environment.
 Click `connect` and you're free to connect through the browser (default method).
 Once you're in the shell, you'll need to navigate to the app and create a superuser so you can log in to the admin site.

 ```
 cd /var/app